Perturbed Wess-Zumino-Witten models and N=(2,2) supersymmetric sigma models on Lie groups with complex structure: N=(2,2) supersymmetric sigma model on Lie groups perturbed with complex structure

 such that

 Now by substitution (\ref{28}) in (\ref{27}) and using (\ref{15})-(\ref{17}) and (\ref{20}) we obtain

 where this relation with condition $J^2=-1$ shows that $J$ is an {\it invariant complex structure} \cite{JO}.
 In this way, the N=(2,2) supersymmetry is preserved in the action (\ref{23}) when the tensor $J^{\lambda} _{\nu}$ in (\ref{22}) is an invariant complex structure \cite{JO}.
-Note that in \cite{JO} it is shown that any Lie algebra with invariant complex structure compatible with invariant metric admits an N=2 structure.
-Therefore, in this way, we can perturb the algebraic bi-Hermitian structure by the complex structure of that Lie algebra such that the bi-Hermitian structure is preserved.
+Note that in \cite{JO}, it is proved that Lie algebras with invariant complex structure compatible with ad-invariant metric are the Abelian Lie algebras.
+Therefore, only the Abelian Lie algebras admit this deformation which preserve the N=(2,2) supersymmetry.